gbby/Teaching-Activities/Cognitive Mapping.md

 # Cognitive Mapping I

-Take some sketching materials and get into small groups.
-Draw a "food tour" of some part of the city where you live (or the city where you're from).
-Your map should include a route to three of your favourite places to get a bite to eat.
+Orgazing yourselves into small groups.
+Grab some pencil crayons and paper.
+Individually, sketch a "food tour" of some part of the city where you live (or the city where you're from).
+Your tour should include a route connecting three of your favourite restaurants or places to get food.

-Here are some constraints:
+Constraints and Design Considerations:
 - Spend 10 minutes sketching out your map.
 - You cannot use any text on it - icons and symbols only.
 Think about what symbols might have meaning.
 - Consider how you will represent movement and direction on the map.